 Knowledge generation, synthesis and translation is one of the three pillars of IGTC's operating framework.
 Since its inception, the institute has been actively involved in the generation of scientific evidence to support to the development of strong tobacco control policies around the world.
 The MPOWER policy package frames the range of focus areas in which we engage, including research on tobacco product advertising and health warning label effectiveness.
-Examples of three such projects are provided below:
+Examples of such projects are provided below:

 Johns Hopkins University and Virginia Commonwealth University (VCU) are conducting the Vaping and Patterns of E-Cigarette Use Research (VAPER) Study, with funding from the U.S. Food and Drug Administration (FDA) and the National Institute on Drug Abuse (NIDA) (2U54DA036105- 06), to better understand the impacts of future policy proposals on e-cigarette use and vaping behavior.

 This study will determine the extent to which results from other previous studies (conducted under controlled conditions) are valid population-level predictions.
 In combination with the other studies, this study will provide the FDA with a set of tools that can be used to guide regulation development such that, by the time a regulation goes into effect, validated methods have been used to test it, refine it, and generate data that show that its health-promoting effects are maximized and unintended consequences are minimized.

 The Battle to Increase Tobacco Health Warning Labels: Lessons from India